Ronakkadhi/awesome-ai-apis/README.md

 -----

-A Note on the Tech Stack *Powered by [Requestly](https://requestly.io) for seamless API testing* 🚀 This project is made possible by the Requestly API Client, which offers several key advantages over traditional API testing tools like Postman.
+A Note on the Tech Stack: *Powered by [Requestly](https://requestly.io) for seamless API testing* 🚀

-Unlike cloud-based tools, Requestly's desktop application works completely offline, allowing you to test and develop your APIs from anywhere, without an internet connection.
-Requestly also doesn't require a login to get started.
-Finally, because the entire collection is git-controlled, you can easily track changes, collaborate with others, and manage different versions of your API collections just like you would with your codebase.
-This allows for a more streamlined and reliable developer workflow.
+This project leverages the Requestly API Client, offering distinct advantages over tools like Postman.
+It's a desktop application that works offline, so you can test APIs without an internet connection.
+It doesn't require a login, allowing for immediate use.
+Plus, the collections are git-controlled, enabling seamless version management and collaboration right alongside your codebase.
+A breath of fresh air when compared to bloated Postman

 **Made with ❤️ for the developer community**